 A stress-free, clean environment is also key to your dog’s health.
 You should be sure that you’re providing your dog with that.
 In addition, a regular schedule could help ensure that your dog isn’t nervous and stressed.

-Your puppy feeling sick can be extremely anxiety-inducing, but with luck, this guide will help you know how to handle this situation next time it arises.
+Your puppy feeling sick can be extremely anxiety-inducing, but we hope that this guide will help you know how to handle this situation next time it arises.
 Remember: reach out to a vet, don’t panic, and your puppy will be on the road to recovery soon.

 PUPPY DIARRHEA SOURCES: